 My Favorite Beach of All – Lanikai Beach

 Oahu isn’t particularly big so all the beaches I’m going to mention are less than an hour drive from each other.
 The water color at Lanikai beach is spectacular, as is the sand.
-The only negative is that the water is a bit cold.
+The only negative is the lack of restrooms!

 Lanikai gets my vote for the absolute best beach in Hawaii.